Our miracle RAINBOW BABY BOY arrived 8/2018

 December, 6 Month Update

-Autumn turned 7 months the day after Christmas so, for the majority of the month she was six months old.
+Autumn turned 7 months the day after Christmas..

 Photography by Juls Megill